gIzFer/hpil/readme.md

 #### 2XX List of codes
 - 201: received message buffer overflowed, answers with 201 and the last byte it received
+- 202: in command 104, trying to set a cal value the value was more than 23; there are only 12 ranges with 2 values per range (offset and gain), 0 to 23.